terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 1. Select the **myBikes Schema** node in the whiteboard and click the + icon
 2. Select **Add Document** from the menu.
 A new node will be added under the node **Documents**
 3. We start to add **Bicycle** Document.
-Fill the form in the right sidebar with the data for the image above.
+Fill the form in the right sidebar with the data from the image above.
 (Unique Id:Bicycle..)
 4. Follow the same steps above for adding the other Documents **Station** and **Journey**
 5. Click on the **Save** icon button in the tools bar to save your work.